 Sexual Abuse involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.
 The activities may involve physical contact, including assault by penetration (for example rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing and touching outside of clothing.
-They may include non-contact activities, such as involving children in looking at or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse (including via the internet).
+They may include non-contact activities, such as involving children in looking at or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse.
+Sexual abuse can take place online, and technology can be used to facilitate offline abuse.
 Sexual abuse is not solely perpetrated by adult males.
 Women can also commit acts of sexual abuse, as can other children.
+The sexual abuse of children by other children is a specific safeguarding issue in education.

-Sexual abuse is usually perpetrated by people who are known to and trusted by the child - e.g. relatives, family friends, neighbours, people working with the child in school or through other activities.
+Sexual abuse is usually perpetrated by people who are known to and trusted by the child - e.g. relatives, family friends, neighbours, and people working with the child in school or through other activities.